chrisEsk/chrisesk.github.io/docs/src/index.md

 ## Introduction

-As a pragmatic leader and BS in Software Engineering, I've gained diverse experience across consulting, development, teaching, QA, DevOps, entrepreneurship and project management.
+As a pragmatic leader and with a BS in Software Engineering, I've gained diverse experience across consulting, development, teaching, QA, DevOps, entrepreneurship and project management.

 I'm dedicated to continuous learning, exploring new technologies and embracing experimentation.